Sznapsollo/AK_Sonoff_nodeMCU_LUA_automation/README.md

-# Sonoff TH01 and TH16 lua scripts
+# Pairing Sonoff TH01 and TH16 lua scripts for Home Automation

 ## About